MiirHo3eIN/nao_robots_sdk/README.md

 ### Step 01: python 2.7 Installation.

-You can either go to [here](https://www.python.org/downloads/release/python-270/) (official website of python) .
+You should go to [here](https://www.python.org/downloads/release/python-270/) (official website of python) and download python 2.7.
 Then, you can simply install the executer and proceed with the given instruction.

 Hints on Installation: